sadrezhao/openmrs-esm-patient-imaging-app/README.md

 a simple radiology worklist can be sufficient.

 The Orthanc servers also act as DICOM worklist servers.
 Imaging procedure requests created in the frontend can be queried by modalities or the radiology department from the Orthanc servers.
-When a DICOM study matching the `PerformedProcedureStepID` tag of a worklist procedure step is uploaded to an Orthanc server, the Orthanc server will notify the OpenMRS server and the status of the procedure step will change in the frontend.
+When a DICOM study matching the `ScheduledProcedureStepID` tag of a worklist procedure step is uploaded to an Orthanc server, the Orthanc server will notify the OpenMRS server and the status of the procedure step will change in the frontend.

 We have developed an Orthanc plugin that provides full support for the worklist feature.
 The plugin facilitates two-way communication for DICOM worklist management and ensures that image request status updates are synchronised with OpenMRS.
 Communication with OpenMRS is handled via HTTP Basic Authentication, with login credentials configured directly within the Orthanc settings.
 This ensures that the worklist status in OpenMRS always reflects the current state of the imaging data.